kleinjm/dotfiles/README.md

 pip install -r vim/pythonx/requirements.txt
 ```

-### Music
+### Music & iTunes
-Music is synced to my personal server space using `/mac/scripts/upload_music`.
+- Music is synced to my personal server space using `/mac/scripts/upload_music`.
 This only uploads the file difference and deletes any deleted songs.
 My server plan comes with 100GB of space.
+- For Alfred iTunes miniplayer: In iTunes go to Preferences > Advanced > Share iTunes Library XML with other applications

 ### SSH
 To set up ssh and rsync without asking for a password.
 See [this guide](https://www.thegeekstuff.com/2011/07/rsync-over-ssh-without-password/)